superbrothers/kubernetes-docs/kubectl_config_get-clusters.md

 ### Examples

 ```
-  # List the clusters kubectl knows about
+  # List the clusters that kubectl knows about
   kubectl config get-clusters
 ```